By Deb Dittner

 Hydration can also become a problem so encouraging small cups of water that can be infused with berries, cucumbers, mint and more will be beneficial.
 Another way to get calories and liquids is to make soups or smoothies and provide snacks such as cucumbers or watermelon which have a high water content.

 It’s always important to encourage independence for as long as possible keeping safety in mind.
-According to the lawyers from Pacific Attorney Group, prevention of injury, decreasing overwhelm and using services as the need arises are all important factors when keeping our elders healthy and happy.
+Prevention of injury, decreasing overwhelm and using services as the need arises are all important factors when keeping our elders healthy and happy.

 The information provided is for educational purposes.
 Please discuss any concerns with your primary care provider.